bachelors-degree-in-law

 The BA LLB integrates law with arts/humanities.
 Courses provide an interdisciplinary learning approach with law coupled with subjects like history, economics, etc. An example is the 5-year BA LLB from Campus Law Centre, Delhi University.

-Are you interested in pursuing a specialization in the field of Law?
-The Legal School in collaboration with IndusLaw has created a unique 4-month program for a Certification in Mergers & Acquisitions, Private Equity and Venture Capital Laws for fresh law graduates as well as professionals looking to advance in their careers!
+Are you interested in pursuing a career in Law?
+The Legal School in collaboration with IndusLaw has created unique program for a Certification in Mergers & Acquisitions for fresh law graduates as well as professionals looking to advance in their careers!
 Enquire now for details!

-Top 10 Colleges to Pursue LLB Course in India
+Top 10 LLB Colleges in India

 There are a variety of institutions and top colleges in India offer a wide array of prestigious institutions for pursuing an LLB course, catering to aspiring legal professionals who seek quality education and a successful career in law.
 These colleges are renowned for their comprehensive curriculum, experienced faculty, and excellent infrastructure.
 Many of these institutions have produced some of the country's finest legal minds, contributing significantly to the legal fraternity.
 Below is a list of the top 10 colleges in India to pursue an LLB course –

-National Law School of India University (NLSIU), Bangalore
+1. National Law School of India University (NLSIU), Bangalore

-National Academy of Legal Studies and Research (NALSAR), Hyderabad
+2. National Academy of Legal Studies and Research (NALSAR), Hyderabad

-NALSAR, established in 1998, is famous for its dynamic approach to legal education and a vibrant campus life.
+NALSAR established in 1998, is famous for its dynamic approach to legal education and a vibrant campus life.
 It has state-of-the-art infrastructure including a technology-driven library and hosts numerous national and international conferences and seminars.

-National Law University (NLU), Delhi
+3. National Law University (NLU), Delhi

 One of the top-ranked NLUs, NLU Delhi offers excellent opportunities for legal research and moot court competitions.
 It has an impressive placement record with students securing PPOs from top law firms in India and corporations.

-The West Bengal National University of Juridical Sciences (WBNUJS), Kolkata
+4. West Bengal National University of Juridical Sciences (WBNUJS), Kolkata

 WBNUJS, known for its academic excellence, is a hub for legal scholars and practitioners.
 It has notable alumni pursuing successful careers in judiciary, corporate law firms and academics.

-National Law University (NLU), Jodhpur
+5. National Law University (NLU), Jodhpur

 NLU Jodhpur stands out for its strong focus on corporate law and intellectual property law.
 It collaborates with leading industry bodies and law firms to provide students industry exposure and internship opportunities.

-Gujarat National Law University (GNLU), Gandhinagar
+6. Gujarat National Law University (GNLU), Gandhinagar

 GNLU offers a wide range of specializations and is known for its extensive library and research facilities.
 It has well-equipped labs and hostels and organizes national mooting competitions.

-Symbiosis Law School, Pune
+7. Symbiosis Law School, Pune

 Part of Symbiosis International University, this law school is recognized for its holistic approach to legal education.
 It emphasizes extra-curricular activities, sports and cultural events in addition to rigorous academics.

-Jamia Millia Islamia, Faculty of Law, New Delhi
+8. Jamia Millia Islamia, Faculty of Law, New Delhi

 Jamia's Faculty of Law is known for its experienced faculty and emphasis on social justice in legal education.
 It has illustrious alumni pursuing successful careers in the legal profession and judiciary.

-Indian Law Society's Law College (ILS), Pune
+9. Indian Law Society's Law College (ILS), Pune

 ILS Law College, one of the oldest in India, is reputed for its strong academic tradition and legal heritage.
 It has full-time faculty drawn from legal luminaries and ex-judges guiding students.

-Faculty of Law, University of Delhi
+10. Faculty of Law, University of Delhi

 A top choice for law aspirants, Delhi University's Faculty of Law has a legacy of producing eminent lawyers and judges.
 It offers a diversified curriculum along with international collaborative programs.